QQI Certificate in Business Studies (5M2102) – NFQ Level 5

 “…The quality of the teaching and the individual attention is second to none.
 I received not only a certificate but a sense of personal achievement that I could not have gotten anywhere else”

-Declan Hughes- 2010 graduate, graduated with degree in international relations from DCU in 2013
+Declan Hughes- 2010 graduate, progressed to International Relations from DCU in 2013

 Disclaimer:The college reserves the right to make any alterations to any programme as might be required.
 Where there is insufficient enrolment a course may be cancelled.